Vishnuvardhana (film)

-Vishnuvardhana is a 2011 Indian Kannada language action thriller film directed by Pon Kumaran in his directorial debut and produced by Dwarakish.
+Vishnuvardhana is a 2011 Indian Kannada language action comedy thriller film directed by Pon Kumaran in his directorial debut and produced by Dwarakish.
 It stars Sudeepa, Bhavana, Priyamani and Sonu Sood.
 The music was composed by V. Harikrishna.

 Vishnuvardhana was released on 8 December 2011 to positive reviews from critics.
 The film was reported to have been inspired by the 2009 Korean movie Handphone.